ElArkk/jax-unirep/paper/paper.md

 ## Abstract

-UniRep is a recurrent neural network model trained on 25 million protein sequences (%%factcheck), and has shown utility in protein engineering.
+UniRep is a recurrent neural network model trained on 24 million protein sequences, and has shown utility in protein engineering.
 Its original implementation,
 however, has rough spots in its implementation,